It's like having a pharmacist for a best friend

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-The recommended adult dose of this medication is 3 tablets taken by mouth, once daily for 8 to 16 weeks.
+The recommended dose of this medication for adults and adolescents aged 12 and older is 3 tablets taken by mouth, once daily for 8 to 16 weeks.
 The length of time you take glecaprevir - pibrentasvir depends on other medications that you have previously used to treat HCV and whether you have cirrhosis (scar tissue) on your liver.

 This medication should be taken with food.
 Swallow the tablets whole with some water.
 Do not crush, chew, or break the tablets.